Basal Oscines

 The bristlebirds are endemic to Australia.
 Marki et al. (2017) found that the Rufous Bristlebird is basal in this family.

-Pardalotidae: Gerygones and allies Strickland, 1842
+Pardalotidae: Pardalotes Strickland, 1842

 Pardalotidae

-Click for genus-level tree for Pardalotidae
+Click for species-level tree for Acanthizidae

 Two papers by Norman et al. led to some adjustment of the family.
 Norman et al. (2009a) showed that the mohouas are not part of Pardalotidae, but rather belong in Corvoidea (in fact, they are a separate family there).
 In a second paper, Norman et al. (2009b) showed that the Goldenface, Pachycare flavogriseum, does belong in Pardalotidae, not Pachycephalidae, Petroicidae, or anyplace else that had previously been suggested.

-The Acanthizidae have been merged with the Pardalotidae in the TiF list.
+The >Acanthizidae have been merged with the Pardalotidae in the TiF list.
 Traditionally, the differences between these taxa have been considered relatively small, with all of them sometimes placed in a single family with the bristlebirds.
 We now know that the bristlebirds do not belong in this group, but that the remainder form a natural group of broadly similar species.
 I think such a group is best treated as a single family, and the name Pardalotidae has priority.

 Although early genetic results had suggested that the pardalotes were more closely related to the honeyeaters than to the gerygones and thornbills, that seems to be incorrect.
 E.g., Marki et al. (2017).
 Relatively complete analyses, such as Gardner et al. (2010), Jønsson et al. (2011b), and Nyári (2011) have found that the pardalotes form a clade with the former Acanthizidae.
 Marki et al. (2017) found a clade consisting of the pardalotes, Fernwren and Goldenface, and the former Acanthizidae.
 The divisions between the three parts are deep enough that each could be considered a separate family.
 I have opted to treat them as subfamilies within Pardalotidae.